Top 10 Queenstown Things To Do On A Rainy Day

 Dorothy Browns Cinema on Buckingham Street in Arrowtown is a boutique cinema showing a mixture of art-house movies and recent releases.
 Films are shown in The Main Cinema which is decked out with a Chinese silk ceiling, chandeliers and big roomy seats, and The Den, which is smaller and comfortable.
 Refreshments include local wines, cheeseboards and organic ice-cream, and the tiny but well-stocked bookshop is a must for culture vultures.

 Strikebowl is Queenstown’s only full size ten pin bowling centre and is located in the Coronet Peak Hotel on Arthur’s Point Road.
 Strikebowl has a fully stocked bar, serves pizza and other hot snacks and also has an entertainment centre with arcade games and pool tables.
-Free shuttles are available on arrangement from Queenstown.
-Call 03 409 2135 (NZ only).
+Location: Swiss-Belresort Coronet Peak, 161 Arthurs Point Road.4.
 Motion Theatre

 Queenstown has a flourishing arts scene with plenty of art galleries dotted through the downtown area, Speargrass Flat Road and Arrowtown.
 Visit our guide to Queenstown’s art galleries featuring contemporary leading New Zealand painters, sculptors and artisans.

-Milford Sound and Doubtful Sound
+8. Milford Sound and Doubtful Sound

 Even if it is raining in Fiordland itself, the mist and the rain can provide dramatic fast-flowing waterfalls and a moody, exciting landscape.
 Sometimes low cloud cover can obscure your view of the full grandeur of these sounds, but this is not a given; many people have a more exhilarating experience viewing the Sounds in rainy weather.
 Boat cruises and kayaking opportunities are available on both Sounds and both provide some of the best scenery New Zealand has to offer.

-Get Wet Anyway
+Get Wet Anyway:

 There are myriad adventure activities and things to do in Queenstown that involve getting wet, so if you don’t mind getting even wetter because it’s raining, just go ahead and take the plunge.
 Jet boating, white water rafting, kayaking, river surfing and river sledging are all wet activities, so it’s not always necessary to change your plans or miss out because Mother Nature is having a bad day.
 Ziptrek Ecotours also operates whatever the weather and has purpose-built treehouses which are as sheltered from the elements as much as possible.

-Visit Nearby Regions
+Visit Nearby Regions:

 Just because it’s raining in Queenstown doesn’t necessarily mean it’s raining nearby.
 Arrowtown has pleasant walks, a beautiful river and quaint backstreets with charming boutique shops.
 Wanaka has a beautiful lake with hiking trails into Mount Aspiring National Park.
 Cromwell has walking trails, Lake Dunstan and award-winning wineries.
 Art galleries, cafés and vineyards populate the remote areas of Speargrass Flat Road, Dalefield and Bannockburn.
 Check out our 'Less than an hour's away guide' for more inspiration.